-DC Mayor unveils Black Lives Matter Plaza, mural painted on 16th Street
+DC mayor unveils Black Lives Matter Plaza, mural painted on 16th Street

-WASHINGTON — A Black Lives Matters mural was painted on 16th Street early Friday morning.
+WASHINGTON — A Black Lives Matters mural was painted across several blocks of 16th Street early Friday morning.
 The city cleared the street so painters could finish the mural.

 D.C.
-Mayor Muriel Bowser said one way the city is working to combat graffiti is with art.
-Bowser said the city reached out to artists through the District's Mural program.
+Mayor Muriel Bowser later announced that section of 16th Street near the White House is now called "Black Lives Matter Plaza."

-D.C.
-Mayor Muriel Bowser also announced that a section of 16th Street near the White House is now called Black Lives Matter Plaza.
+Bowser said one way the city is working to combat graffiti is with art.
+She said the city reached out to artists through the District's Mural program.

 RELATED: Live updates: Mayor Bowser requests military withdrawal from DC, BLM mural painted on DC streets